-The leading deals on E7th and the senery (except the west five feet) are being addressed in the
+The loading dock on 57th and the canopy (except the west five feet) are being addressed in the pending petition and are not implicated by this application.

 14. SUBMITTAL REQUIREMENTS: WHAT TO SUBMIT

 The following information and drawings must be included in the submittal package for your application.
 Planning staff reserves the right to require additional plans and information as needed for certain development proposals.